About

 Phone: (703) 989-8789

-Hexagon US Federal Neil Cohen has served on the NBC board since 2009 and has led new membership recruitment as well as current member outreach efforts via conferences and the NBC Group Member LinkedIn page.
-Neil has been actively involved within the CBRN industry since 2002.
-Neil currently supports Corporate Growth and Strategic Capture at Dynamis Inc., a Fairfax, VA based Federal Contracting and IT firm.
-Prior, he worked for Defense Group Inc. where he served as Director of Business Development for the COBRA CBRN software division, which was acquired by Dynamis in 2016.
-Neil has over 30 years’ experience in sales and business development and earned his B.A. from The College of New Jersey in 1989 and his M.B.A from Marymount University in 2000.
+Hexagon US Federal Neil A. Cohen has served on the CBRNE Industry Group board in different capacities since 2009 and has led new membership recruitment as well as current member outreach.
+Neil has been actively involved in the CBRNe GovCon space since 2002.
+Neil serves as Executive Account Manager, All Hazards-Emerging Threats for Hexagon US Federal, the US-based IT provider and system integrator for all Hexagon AB technology, including PNT, C4ISR, Geospatial Intelligence, Public Safety, Digital Twins, and more.
+Neil has over 30 years’ experience in sales, marketing, and business development, has earned his B.A. from The College of New Jersey in 1989 and his M.B.A. from Marymount University in 2000.
 Neil also has written four published fiction and non-fiction books.
 He is married with two daughters.

 ATI MIKE STEBBINS, Ph.D is the Executive Director for the Countering Weapons of Mass Destruction (CWMD) Consortium.
 The CWMD is an enterprise partnership between the US Government (DoD, JPEO-CBRND) and the CWMD Consortium connected through a “contract-like” Other Transaction Agreement (OTA).
 This OTA operates outside the Federal Acquisition Regulations and targets prototype development to understand, detect, counter and ultimately defeat exposure to weapons of mass destruction.
 The CWMD Consortium has nearly 400 entities comprised of industry, academia and non-profits that all have expertise in aspects of counter WMD technologies.
 The usage of an OTA allows government to partner with the CWMD to leverage cutting-edge R&D and develop prototypes.
 This gives government agencies an agile and flexible way to develop CWMD prototypes using new and innovative technology.
 The CWMD provides the flexibility for better public and private collaboration by providing access to innovative concepts, ideas, and technologies from traditional and non-traditional technology providers.
 Through the OTA with the CWMD Consortium, the JPEO-CBRND and other government customers are looking to work with new industry partners to provide soldiers with safe and effective weapons of mass destruction countermeasures.
 To date, the CWMD Consortium and OTA have awarded 165 unique prototyping projects valued in excess of $1B.
 The CWMD government customer base includes JPEO-CBRND, DTRA, PEO ACWA, DHS CWMD Office, DEVCOM CBC and others.
 Dr. Stebbins also serves as the Executive Director for the Medical CBRN Defense Consortium (MCDC), also aligned with the JPEO and their CBRN Medical Group.
 The MCDC and associated OTA work in a similar manner to that of the CWMD and address the development of prototypes that diagnose, treat or prevent CBRN exposure by DoD’s warfighters.
 The MCDC has just over 300 members and has awarded 78 unique prototype projects valued at $8B.
 Dr. Stebbins has been with the MCDC (2016) and CWMD (2017) since inception and has a 15-year history with ATI (the Consortium Management Firm), managing numerous FAR and OTA-based programs as well as business development.
 He holds a B.S. in Chemistry from the College of Charleston and a Ph.D. in Analytical Chemistry from the University of Tennessee-Knoxville.